harshkumar-06/CodeAlpha_StockPortfolioTracker/README.md

 Stock Portfolio Management Tool

-This project is a command-line stock portfolio management tool built with Python.
-Developed during my internship at [CodeAlpha], the tool enables users to manage stock portfolios, calculate real-time values, assess gains/losses, and view portfolio diversification by sector.
+This project is a command-line stock portfolio management tool built with Python, the tool enables users to manage stock portfolios, calculate real-time values, assess gains/losses, and view portfolio diversification by sector.

 Features

   - Add/Remove Stocks: Easily add or remove stock holdings to track.